 The UO Career Center is a wonderful resource for students interested in internships, job openings, and other career development opportunities.
 Their website has information on careers, job search strategies, salaries, networking, and many more career oriented resources.
-General questions can be answered by the Environmental Studies Peer Advisers in 144 Columbia Hall.
-Also contact the ENVS Peer Advisers (firstname.lastname@example.org) if you’d like to receive Econews emails regarding job openings.
+General questions can be answered by the Environmental Studies Peer Mentors in 144 Columbia Hall.
+Also contact the ENVS Peer Mentors (firstname.lastname@example.org) if you’d like to receive Econews emails regarding job openings.

 UO Career Center

 Hours: M-F 8:30-5:00

 Brittany McFall (ENVS & ESCI – Academic and Career Adviser)

 Volunteer positions, internships, and jobs are all distinct forms of career development positions.
 Each type of position has various goals, skill requirements, levels of commitment, and pay rates.

 - Goal: Gain experience and exposure to an organization or field

 - Level of commitment: Minimal; left up to the discretion of the volunteer